isaachowen/fsm/shared_context/building_residue/how_to_host_on_amplify.md

-# How to Host Network Doodler on AWS Amplify
+# How to Host Network Sketchpad on AWS Amplify

-This guide will walk you through deploying your Network Doodler application to AWS Amplify for free hosting with a custom domain and CI/CD capabilities.
+This guide will walk you through deploying your Network Sketchpad application to AWS Amplify for free hosting with a custom domain and CI/CD capabilities.

 ## Prerequisites